conduitio-labs/conduit-connector-oracle/README.md

 - if there is a need to change the columns in the target table, these changes must be made in the tracking table as well;
-- if the tracking table was deleted, it will be recreated on the next start;
+- if the tracking table was deleted, it will be recreated on the next start.
-- creating two source connectors using the same table is not allowed.

 ### Configuration Options